slochower/academic-kickstart/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Professor of Artificial Intelligence"
+role = "Postdoctoral fellow"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "Stanford University", url = "" } ]
+organizations = [ { name = "University of California, San Diego", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = "Computational chemistry and more."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email = ""
+email = "slochower@gmail.com"

 # List (academic) interests or hobbies
 interests = [
-  "Artificial Intelligence",
+  "Computational Chemistry",
-  "Computational Linguistics",
+  "Molecular Motors",
-  "Information Retrieval"
+  "Membrane biophysics"
 ]

 # Organizational groups that you belong to (for People widget)